 Check Network Connection

 Before moving ahead with any other workarounds, you need to ensure robust internet connectivity.

 You may try switching from the wireless (Wi-Fi) to the wired mode (Ethernet) or share your device’s internet via USB Tethering or Hotspot.
 Try out these network tweaks and see if the issue gets rectified.

 Close Background Apps

-If many apps and their services are running in the background, it has every chance of slowing down your PC.
+If many apps and their services run in the background, it can slow down your PC.
 It would then automatically result in the sluggish behavior of the installed apps as well.

 Mac OS users can use a similar app known as Activity Monitor to kill the processes.

-Look out for the apps that are hogging resources, and it’s better to close them via the End Task button.
-Once processes are killed, try accessing the website via Microsoft Edge and check if the Page Unresponsive Error has been fixed or not.
+Look out for the apps hogging resources, and it’s better to close them via the End Task button.
+Once processes are killed, try accessing the website via Microsoft Edge and check whether the Page Unresponsive Error has been fixed.